axelarnetwork/axelarate-community/Exercises/exercise_1_btc_transfer_cli.md

   ```
   If everything succedeed, go to Step 5.

-  If you get an error `failed to execute message; message index: 0: previous consolidation transaction must be confirmed first: btc bridge error`, then one of the following happened:
+  If you got an error `failed to execute message; message index: 0: previous consolidation transaction must be confirmed first: btc bridge error`, then one of the following happened:
   a) The previous withdrawal/consolidation transaction was signed but not submitted to the Bitcoin testnet, or
   b) The previous withdrawal/consolidation transaction was signed and submitted to the Bitcoin testnet, but it was confirmed (either because it's not 6-blocks deep yet or another testnet didn't complete Step 6).